 Old Testament elders could represent a city or town (Deuteronomy 19:12, 1Samuel 16:4), the people of a particular tribe (Numbers 22:7, Deuteronomy 31:28, 2Samuel 19:11), a family (2Samuel 12:17) or a country (Joshua 9:11).
 They were eligible to sit on the Sanhedrin, or properly the Great Sanhedrin, which met in Jerusalem and was the supreme council of the Jews.

 The word translated as elder in the New Testament is the Greek word presbuteros (Strong’s Concordance #G4245), which generally is used to refer to older men respected by others as leaders and role models.
 The elders of the people were some of the most vehement adversaries against Jesus and his teachings.

 It was known, in advance, that the elders would play a big part in causing the suffering and death of Jesus (Matthew 16:21, Mark 8:31, Luke 9:22).
 They, along with the chief priests and scribes, challenged Jesus' authority just days before the crucifixion (Matthew 21:23, Luke 20:1 - 2).
 They were among a group of leaders assembled at the High Priest's palace, just before the New Testament Passover, for the purpose of devising a way to have Jesus killed (Matthew 26:3 - 4).

-They, along with the High Priest and other, were furious that Peter and John were preaching the gospel to the masses.
+The elders, in the early days of the New Testament church, continued their opposition to Jesus by taking every opportunity to destroy those who believed in him.
+They, along with the High Priest and others, were furious that Peter and John were preaching the gospel to the masses.
 Peter and John, after being questioned as to why they are preaching Jesus and by what power a lame man was healed, were released (Acts 3:1 - 10, 4:5 - 6, 23).